AbhimanyuG/qac-sample-project/README.md

 The application includes Gherkin format test specifications in the `/tests/features` directory.
 These can be implemented with testing frameworks like Cucumber.js or Jest with appropriate plugins.

-## Deployment
+## Deployment & Testing Workflow

-This application is configured for automatic deployment to GitHub Pages using GitHub Actions.
+This application uses a CI/CD pipeline for deployment and testing, with support for different environments.

+### CI/CD Pipeline Overview

+The deployment and testing process follows this pattern:

+1. Code is developed locally and tested with `npm run test:local`
+2. When ready, code can be deployed to a staging environment (if available) and verified with `npm run test:staging`
+3. After staging verification, code is pushed to GitHub, triggering the production deployment workflow
+4. GitHub Actions automatically deploys to GitHub Pages (production)
+5. After production deployment, automated tests run to verify the live site works correctly

-### GitHub Pages Deployment
+### GitHub Pages Production Deployment

-The app will be deployed to: https://abhimanyug.github.io/react-auth-app
+The production app is deployed to: https://abhimanyug.github.io/react-auth-app

-The deployment is handled by a GitHub Actions workflow that automatically builds and deploys the app whenever changes are pushed to the main branch.
+The deployment and testing are handled by a GitHub Actions workflow that automatically builds, deploys, and tests the app whenever changes are pushed to the main branch.

-### How It Works
+### How the Production Workflow Works

 1. When you push to the `main` branch, the GitHub Actions workflow is triggered
+2. The workflow checks for required secrets (TC_PROJECT_ID and TC_API_KEY)
-2. The workflow builds the React app with the correct base path (/react-auth-app)
+3. The workflow builds the React app with the correct base path (/react-auth-app)
-3. The build output is deployed to the `gh-pages` branch
+4. The build output is deployed to the `gh-pages` branch
-4. GitHub Pages serves the content from the `gh-pages` branch
+5. GitHub Pages serves the content from the `gh-pages` branch
+6. After successful deployment, QACopilot tests are run against the production URL

 ### Manual Deployment